ChorusOne/liquid-staking/README.md

 - Meher Roy - Founder/CTO - Meher will be participate in the community calls, forum discussions etc.

 If you'd like to join the initiative please contact us as brendan@chorus.one or through the [Chorus One website](https://chorus.one)

+Our sincere thanks to all at the [Interchain Foundation](https://interchain.io/) for funding this work.